Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

-# SPEChpc2021
+# Compare System Performance with SPEChpc

-SPEChpc2021 is a benchmark suite developed by the Standard Performance Evaluation Corporation (SPEC) for the evaluation of various, heterogeneous HPC systems.
+SPEChpc 2021 is a benchmark suite developed by the Standard Performance Evaluation Corporation (SPEC) for the evaluation of various, heterogeneous HPC systems.
 Documentation and released benchmark results can be found on their [web page](https://www.spec.org/hpc2021/).
 In fact, our system *Taurus* (partition `haswell`) is the benchmark's reference system and thus represents